 To achieve this goal, we will use and adapt the verification protocol from \cite{Takeuchi2019}.
-In Protocol \ref{alg:takeuchi}, we tailor their protocol to our scenario, where an untrusted source distributes an arbitrary graph state amongst a network of (possibly dishonest) parties.
-This is almost identical to that of \cite{Takeuchi2019} (although the security proof requires completely new elements at the state level to deal with dishonest parties).
-However, it still requires one party, the Verifier, to behave honestly.
+Our Protocol \ref{alg:takeuchi} is almost identical to that of \cite{Takeuchi2019}, although the security proof requires completely new elements at the state level to deal with dishonest parties.
+At this stage however, the protocol still requires one party, the Verifier, to behave honestly.
 We then adapt it to build a new protocol to deal with the possibility of dishonest Verifiers, which we call the symmetric scenario (\emph{i.e.} all parties are treated equally), in Protocol \ref{alg:dishonestver}.
-As in \cite{Pappa2012}, this is achieved by the use of an additional trusted common random source.

 The presence of dishonest parties affects the efficiency of the protocol.
-While the protocol in \cite{Takeuchi2019} only requires measuring the stabiliser generators of the graph state that the parties wish to verify, in order to extend this to any graph state with any number of dishonest parties, we will see that the parties must measure the full set of stabilisers, which leads to the requirement of exponentially many copies with graph size.
-This scaling is due to the power of our adversarial model, meaning that more copies are required for the same level of security.
+While the protocol in \cite{Takeuchi2019} only requires measuring the stabiliser generators, in order to extend this to any graph state with any number of dishonest parties, the parties must measure the full set of stabilisers, which leads to the requirement of exponentially many copies with graph size.
+This scaling is due to the power of our adversarial model.